 View this post on Instagram

-Fetch is an online retailer who curates content on its social media pages.
 If you have a Pinterest account for your brand too, content curation isn’t an option there.
 Every pinner is expected to curate content.
 Save pins from other accounts.
-Here’s how Fetch does it.
+Here’s how Bark does it.

 5. IBM on LinkedIn

-Here’s how IBM is using LinkedIn smartly by avoiding any heavy tech jargons and sharing posts that have a human factor in them.
+Here’s how IBM is using LinkedIn smartly by avoiding any heavy tech jargon and sharing posts that have a human factor in them.

 Content Curation with Social Champ